UtahSC/roman-numeral-kata/README.md

 For this kata we will be converting Arabic numerals (1, 3, 22, etc) to Roman numerals (I, III, XXII, etc.).
 We will use this kata to practice our TDD skills.
 If you are unfamiliar with Roman numerals, you can review them [here](http://www.rapidtables.com/convert/number/roman-numerals-converter.htm).

+Before we start, take a moment to think about how you might implement this algorithm without TDD.
+What kinds of programming constructs (looping, checks, classes, etc.) might you use?
+What kind of edge cases would you have to consider?

 ## Test 1
 The first test we choose in TDD can be very important.
 In converting Roman numerals we have a couple of possible options.
 We could start with 1.
 We could start with 5.
 For this kata let's start with 0.
 0 is actually not defined for Roman numerals, so let's define it as an empty string.